Stealthyunic0rn/Notebook/Windows/Forensics.md

 Every user profile has a NTUSER.DAT.
 Plugs into the user as a current user (that users chunk of info in a registry) HKEY_CURRENT_USER is basically NTUSER.DAT

+Shellbags: The customization (looks, icon size, sort) of a file explorer directory.
+Includes deleted paths.
+  - Can also be found in USRCLASS.dat